RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 In OpenShift web console, click **Create Project**, fill in the fields, and click **Create**:

-* Name: `coolstore-prod`
+* Name: `userXX-coolstore-prod`
-* Display Name: `Coolstore Monolith - Production`
+* Display Name: `USERXX Coolstore Monolith - Production`
 * Description: _leave this field empty_

-> **NOTE**: YOU **MUST** USE `coolstore-prod` AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it `coolstore-prod`!
+> **NOTE**: YOU **MUST** USE `userXX-coolstore-prod` AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it `userXX-coolstore-prod`!

-This will create a new OpenShift project called `coolstore-prod` from which our production application will run.
+This will create a new OpenShift project called `userXX-coolstore-prod` from which our production application will run.

 ![create_dialog]({% image_path create_prod_dialog.png %}){:width="500"}